 I always say the food side and the dessert side are different in the stomach.
 I always have room for dessert.
 Always.
 At Palo though, I was hurting to make room.
 But being the warrior I am, I attempted the task.

-Is Palo Brunch Worth the Price?
+Is Palo Brunch Worth It on Disney Cruise Line?